alekhanet/website/index.md

+## Alekha.Net - mobile-first, knowledge base on top of plain text Markdown and remote sync
-## Alekha.Net - movement for cognitive introspection

-Think Del.icio.us meets RoamResearch
+movement for cognitive introspection - Think Del.icio.us meets note taking.
+Alekha.Net - mobile-first, knowledge base on top of plain text Markdown and remote sync

 ### Instagram for Knowledge

 What is a social paradigms when you begin sharing knowledge.
 Actually, the better question is - what is the atomicity of knowledge that can be shared ?
 Is it a page, a block...a tag ?

+Most knowledge is not authored.
+It is browsed, saved, discussed, debated.
+That is why Alekha is envisioned as a bookmarking tool that downloads and annotates content.
+Use the app to save tweets, threads, links...literally anything.
+You will magically see the full content saved to your inbox as annotated markdown.
+Which you can now slice and dice and share.

+This is the future of note taking.

 What is the **global addressing scheme** (think Twitter) when you lookup knowledge ?